Every home has air leaks that make it less comfortable. Learn how to find them (and what to do to get rid of them).

 (Because—let’s face it—you’re eventually going to want a professional to do this.)

-The big question here, of course, is why would you get a blower door test if you can test for air leaks yourself?
+The big question here, of course, is why would you get a blower door test if you can save money by testing for air leaks yourself?

 Ultimately, the blower door test is the best way to get an accurate assessment of your home’s airtightness.
 It’s worth investing in if you’re ready to fix your house’s problems at the source, make your house comfortable, and save energy (which will also save money long term).

-By the way, if your home qualifies to work with Sealed, you can get all of these professional diagnostic tests done—and the problems fixed—for no (or very little) upfront cost.
+If you’re interested in saving money (and who isn’t?), you can get all of these professional diagnostic tests done—and the problems fixed—for no (or very little) upfront cost if your home qualifies to work with Sealed.

 The ultimate fix for air leaks?
 Air sealing.

-The goal of air sealing is to find and then seal all of the nooks, gaps, and open seams in your house.
+The goal of air sealing is to seal all of the nooks, gaps, and open seams in your house.

 That way, the air you pay to heat and condition will actually stay in your house—and you’ll stay comfortable 365 days a year.
 (Novel concept!)

 Air sealing can be done in a number of ways, depending on the type of air leak and where it’s located.

 The most common type of air sealant is caulk, which is used to fill small gaps and openings.
 Other types of sealants include: